 How to Update to the Latest Version

-If you don’t yet have macOS Big Sur installed, you can easily update to it from the Mac App Store.
-You can either open the App Store and look for Big Sur or click the following link to open the Big Sur page on the Mac App Store.
+If you don't yet have macOS Ventura installed, you can easily update to it from System Preferences > System Update.
+You can also open the Mac App Store and look for Ventura.

-Click the “Download” or “Get” button on the macOS Big Sur page to download Big Sur and install it on your Mac.
-The operating system is over 12.6 GB GB in size so it may take a while.
+Click the "Download" or "Get" button on the macOS Ventura page to download Ventura and install it on your Mac.
+The operating system is several gigabytes in size so it may take a while.
 The installer will automatically open after the download is finished.
-Click through it to install Big Sur on your Mac.
+Click through it to install Ventura on your Mac.

 Apple only supports the most recent three versions of macOS with security updates, so you have to upgrade regularly to ensure you have the latest security patches.